openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 ## Roles

-This document uses the term "Identity Provider" to refer to the "OpenID Provider" in [OIDC] and the "Authorization Server" in [OAuth].
+This document uses the term "Identity Provider" to refer to the "OpenID Provider" in [OpenID] and the "Authorization Server" in [RFC6749].

-This document uses the term "Application" to refer to the "Relying Party" in [OIDC] and the "Client" in [OAuth].
+This document uses the term "Application" to refer to the "Relying Party" in [OpenID] and the "Client" in [RFC6749].

 # Profile